Edited by Nataly Bogorad

 And yes, you might consider buying a processor of an altogether different brand – AMD, for instance.
 To see if this is a good idea, read the article in which we compare Intel Core and AMD processors in terms of gaming performance.

-Gecata by Movavi: A Simple, Reliable Game Recording Program
+Gecata by Movavi: A Simple, Reliable Streaming and Game Recording Program

-If you’re a gamer, the chances are you’ve already thought about recording your gameplay and sharing it with others.
+If you’re a gamer, the chances are you’ve already thought about recording your gameplay and sharing it with others on Twitch or YouTube.
 Actually, it is a lot simpler than you might think.
-Gecata by Movavi has been designed specifically for those who want an accessible and practical program for game recording: it takes little time to set up, is easy to use, and has all the features you’re likely to need.
+Gecata by Movavi has been designed specifically for those who want an accessible and practical program for streaming and game recording: it takes little time to set up, is easy to use, and has all the features you’re likely to need.